- 150 g / 5.3 oz plain flour

 And for the caramel and chocolate topping:

-- 50 g caster sugar (you can use brown sugar if you want a darker caramel)
+- 50 g / 1.8 oz caster sugar (you can use brown sugar if you want a darker caramel)

-- Line a 20 x 25 cm baking tin with baking paper.
-Pre-heat the oven to 180 degrees C.
+- Line a 20 x 25 cm (8 x 10 inches) or smaller square/rectangular baking tin with greaseproof baking paper.
+The smaller the tin, the thicker your layers of pastry, caramel and chocolate will be!
+Pre-heat the oven to 180 degrees C (160 degrees C fan)/ 356 degrees F or Gas Mark 4.

 - Mix together the flour, 150 g butter and 75 g sugar.
 I rubbed it together using my fingers until it formed a soft dough.
 Press this down into the bottom of the tray.
 Prick the surface with a fork and bake for 20 minutes.
 Take out and put to one side to cool.